If your struggling with Narcissism Articles issues, please take our survey to see the severity

 How they do this is clearly stated in the prophecy by the words “and gain control”.
 Narcissists are control freaks who must be in control to feel safe and keep their underlying paranoia at bay.
 The Narcissist will employ a range of physical, emotional, mental and even spiritual level control techniques on their partners as their way of doing “love”.
 A narcissist has no compulsion about worming their way through their partner’s wealth and fortune.
 They even reframe reality to convince all those around them that it was theirs or their efforts that made the wealth in the first place.

-Romantic partners of narcissists often suffer post traumatic stress disorder, or suffer some form of breakdown in a long term relationship.
-Partners of narcissists have to live with the projection of the narcissist's inner world that is an environment of bitterness, suspiciousness, meanness, self absorption, reality manipulation, aggression and pettiness.
-Partners are often reported to living with resulting feelings of self-guilt, self-reproach, self-recrimination, self-punishment, and self-denial, all which eventually cause a partner to collapse in some shape or form.
+Romantic partners of narcissists often suffer post-traumatic stress disorder or suffer some form of breakdown in a long term relationship.
+Partners of narcissists have to live with the projection of the narcissist’s inner world that is an environment of bitterness, suspiciousness, meanness, self-absorption, reality manipulation, aggression and pettiness.
+Partners are often reported to live with resulting feelings of self-guilt, self-reproach, self-recrimination, self-punishment, and self-denial, all of which eventually cause a partner to collapse in some shape or form.

 Is it any wonder that ex-partners of narcissists often suffer complete collapse either during or after the relationship.
 Ex-partners of narcissists take time and often trauma therapy or counselling to recover their reality after living in such a chaotic hell with such a “loved one”.
 Narcissists often denounce their ex-partners as crazy, mentally unwell, betrayers or liars, never admitting their part in their partner’s descent into divorced, collapsed, ill or unwell outcomes.
 This mirrors their denouncing of ex-business partners and colleagues in business settings when things take a turn for the worse.